 DROP OFF TIMES

 All feral cats must arrive to HSNBA in a trap.
-We accept feral cats for clinic on MONDAYS (Tuesdays if Monday is a holiday) from 10am to 4pm.
+We accept feral cats for clinic on MONDAYS from 10am to 4pm.
 Check in at the front desk of the Humane Society.
-For the safety of our staff and volunteers, we will not accept cats in anything but traps and/or transfer cages.
-One cat per trap/transfer cage please.
+For the safety of our staff and volunteers, we will not accept cats in anything but traps.
+One cat per trap please.
 HSNBA will contact you when the cats are ready to be picked up.
-All cats must be picked up by the end of the business day Friday.

 INELIGIBLE CATS

-If you are unsure if your trapped cat(s) is too friendly for our program, please consider using a low-cost spay and neuter program.
-(Spay and Neuter Programs – Humane Society of the New Braunfels Area (hsnba.org))
+If you are unsure if your trapped cat(s) is too friendly for our program, please consider using Hill Country Animal League instead. (http://hcaltx.org/spayneuter-clinic/services-fees/)

 NO SHOW POLICY